Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 Resource: Fire and security checklist for K-12 schools in Minnesota

-As a business or building owner, you are well aware that building maintenance requires a proactive plan based on budgets, operations, staffing, equipment life cycles, laws, and regulations.
+Building maintenance requires a proactive plan based on budgets, operations, staffing, equipment life cycles, laws, and regulations.
 With all of this and more to oversee, keeping track of the various vendors who supply these services can be overwhelming.
 If that alone is not a good enough reason to consolidate your services, here are a few other considerations to make.

 1. One Contact for Everything